gegecom83/archlinux-config/README.md

 ## Base installation complete

-Link to the installation and configuration procedure for i3 on Arch according to my preferences below (if needed):
+Link to the installation and configuration procedure for desktop environment on Arch according to my preferences below (if needed):

 - [i3](https://github.com/Antiz96/Linux-Desktop/blob/main/Arch-Linux/i3.md)